-Outside Dates: Between the Saturday nearest September 24 (September 22) and the last Sunday in January (January 27).
+Outside Dates: Between the Saturday nearest September 24 (September 27) and the last Sunday in January (January 25).

 Hunting Seasons and Duck Limits: 60 days.
-The daily bag limit is 6 ducks, including no more than 4 mallards (2 hens), 2 scaup, 1 black duck, 1 pintail, 2 canvasbacks, 1 mottled duck, 1 fulvous whistling duck, 2 wood ducks, 2 redheads, and 4 scoters.
+The daily bag limit is 6 ducks, including no more than 4 mallards (2 hens), 1 black duck, 1 pintail, 1 mottled duck, 1 fulvous whistling duck, 3 wood ducks, 2 redheads, and 4 scoters.
+For scaup, the daily bag limit may be 2 for up to 20 consecutive hunting days, which may be split according to applicable zones/split duck hunting configurations approved for each State, and 1 for the remainder of the season.
+A daily bag limit of 2 scaup may also be included in the 6-bird daily bag limit for designated youth-hunt days.

-Closures: The season on harlequin ducks is closed.
+Closures: The season on canvasbacks and harlequin ducks is closed.